awsdocs/aws-net-developer-guide/doc_source/retries-timeouts.rst

 To determine which values to use for retries and timeouts, consider the following:

-* How should the the SDK and your application respond when network connectivity degrades or an AWS service is unreachable?
+* How should the SDK and your application respond when network connectivity degrades or an AWS service is unreachable?
 Do you want the call to fail fast, or is it appropriate for the call to keep retrying on your behalf?